 In spite of this recipe’s imperfections, I still enjoy these bagels.
 In addition to filling my need for a toasted baked good in the morning, I love the health benefits this recipe packs.
 Sunflower seeds are packed with several nutrients that are great for overall health, and particularly beneficial during pregnancy.
 First of all, sunflower seeds are loaded with folic acid!
 Increasing the amount of folic acid you ingest during pregnancy is an important way of preventing several types of birth defects.
 In fact, my doctor always encouraged taking folic acid supplements as soon as you even consider getting pregnant.
 In addition to folic acid, sunflower seeds are a great source of vitamin E, phosphorous and magnesium.
 These are all key nutrients to promoting good cardio vascular health, especially during pregnancy.
 Finally, sunflower seeds contain a multitude of phytochemicals that help boost immunity.

 Pumpkin seed are another great addition to your diet when pregnant.
 One cup of pumpkin seeds contains half of your recommended iron intake for the day.
 They also contain vitamin B, Omega 3’s and zinc – all of which are important during pregnancy.
 The chia seeds in these bagels are also a great source of omega 3’s, as well as protein.
 In fact, these bagels are truly packed with protein!
-The sunflower and pumpkin seed flower I use has 8 g of protein, 6 g carbs, and 5 g of fiber per ounce.
+The I use has 8 g of protein, 6 g carbs, and 5 g of fiber per ounce.
 Though baked goods are not Whole30, these are probably some of the healthiest bagel options you can find.

 I want to stress, that I am not a medical professional.
 During pregnancy I have been very careful about discussing my dietary needs with my doctors.
 This is just based off of my research and experience.
 Pregnancy is not the time to play around, so always consult with your own medical team about any dietary changes, needs, or advice.
 What works and has been right for me, may not be true for you.